VIDEO SERIES: UNDERSTANDING THE RIGHT TO DISCONNECT LAW

-Sign up for our newsletter to receive up-to-date COVID-19 information, including new legislation and Court decisions impacting your workplace.
+Sign up for our newsletter and alerts to receive up-to-date COVID-19 information, including new legislation and Court decisions impacting your workplace.
 Minken Employment Lawyers is your source for expert advice and advocacy on today’s employment law issues.
 Whether you are an employer or an employee, we can help.

 Please note this video is for informational purposes only and does not constitute legal advice.

 - Employers Left in the Dark on What to Include in Right to Disconnect Policy